 The ancient mysteries that surround Tuscania also extend to these Medieval era basilicas with facades beautifully adorned with intricately carved symbolic figures of both early Christianity and paganism.
 The basilicas are believed to have been built to orient towards the solstices: Saint Peter’s Basilica orienting towards the summer solstice and Santa Maria Maggiore orienting towards the winter solstice.

 NOTE: On Mondays, the Basilicas in Tuscania are Closed as are most museums in Italy.
 If you are touring on a Monday, you may view the Basilicas from the outside while enjoying more free time exploring the charming town of Tuscania.

 Your relaxing drive continues through the rustic Roman countryside to Ceri.
 This charismatic medieval clifftop borgo (hamlet) is beautifully positioned on a natural tuff plateau between sprawling valleys offering a panoramic view of sublime landscapes interspersed with green forests, and cultivated fields dotted with farms.
-Through close to Rome and a popular weekend destination for Romans, Ceri is a world away surrounded by nature and steeped in medieval history.
+Though close to Rome and a popular weekend destination for Romans, Ceri is a world away surrounded by nature and steeped in medieval history.